 Step 4 - Let us know

-Claims for damage to your own property: Grab a claim form here and send it to us by e-mail, give us a call, or send an e-mail letting us know what's happened.
+Claims for damage to your own property: Give us a call on 1300-ALLRISK, or send an e-mail to firstname.lastname@example.org letting us know what's happened.
 Your insurer will ask you to provide a quote for repair; they'd be unlikely to obtain quotes on your behalf unless your quote is unreasonable.

 Claims for public liability or injury to others: Don't admit any responsibility (even if you think it really is your fault).
 The injured party will have to put their claim in writing - just say that you're referring the matter to your insurers, and any demands for compensation have to be in writing, so you can pass them on.

 Step 5 - Tell us the dollar value of the loss

 Make sure you tell us how much you need to make good the claim and put your project back on track.
 If you leave the dollar amount claimed off your claim form, the insurer can't possibly know how much they need to compensate you!

 Step 6 - Keep records of the repair

 Keep receipts and invoices related to the repair - we'll need to provide those receipts to show the insurer what costs you've incurred.
 If you don't have invoices or receipts, it'll be very difficult to prove your loss and how much the insurer needs to pay in order to reimburse you.

 Unless the insurer says otherwise, for most damage to your own project claims you should proceed with the best price quote for repair.
 Insurers don't normally repair the project for you - since you're the builder with your own tradespeople on site, you are absolutely the best person to get the project back up and running.

 If you'd rather wait for 100% confirmation from the insurer that your claim has been accepted, that's ok too.
 However insurers usually need a few days to assess the claim and work through their processes, so if anything's urgent you may need to get work done underway.